Clovis Dardentor

-The original illustrations were drawn by designer Léon Benett.

 Plot summary

-The novel tells the story of two cousins, Jean Taconnat and Marcel Lornans, travelling from Cette, France, to Oran, Algeria, with the purpose of enlisting in the 5th regiment of the Chasseurs D'Afrique.
+Two cousins, Jean Taconnat and Marcel Lornans, travelling from Cette, France, to Oran, Algeria, with the purpose of enlisting in the 5th regiment of the Chasseurs D'Afrique.

 Sailing to Oran aboard the Argelès, they meet Clovis Dardentor, a wealthy industrialist.
 Jean and Marcel, whose desire to travel to Africa arises from their pursuit of financial independence, find out that Clovis —an unmarried man, with no family— has left no heirs to his fortune.

-Yet Marcel, well-versed in the Law, knows that any person who were to save Clovis' life either from a fight, from drowning, or from a fire, would have to be adopted by Clovis.
-The cousins come to a plan: They will find a way to save Clovis' life, so that he will indeed be legally required to adopt them.
+Yet Marcel, well-versed in the Law, knows that any person who were to save Clovis' life either from a fight, from drowning, or from a fire, would be able to be adopted by Clovis.
+The cousins come to a plan: They will find a way to save Clovis' life, so that he will indeed be legally allowed to adopt them.

 Clovis saves the cousins' lives: Marcel is saved from a fire, and Jean is saved from drowning.

 Eventually, while Jean continues to look for the opportunity to save Clovis' life, Marcel falls in love with Louise Elissane, the prospective daughter-in-law of one of Clovis' acquaintances, the unpleasant Desirandelle family.
 Louise becomes a key character in the novel, for it is she who saves Clovis Dardentor's life.

 In the end, Louise is adopted by Clovis, and marries Marcel.